focusaurus/express_code_structure/README.md

 * THE ORDER OF MIDDLEWARE AND ROUTES IN EXPRESS MATTERS!!!
   * Almost every routing problem I see on stackoverflow is out-of-order express middleware
   * In general, you want your routes decoupled and not relying on order that much
-  * Don't use `app.use` for your entire application if you really only need that middleware for 2 routes (I'm looking at you, `bodyParser`)
+  * Don't use `app.use` for your entire application if you really only need that middleware for 2 routes (I'm looking at you, `body-parser`)
   * Make sure when all is said and done you have EXACTLY this order:
     1. Any super-important application-wide middleware
     1. All your routes and assorted route middlewares